-When it is anticipated prior to delivery that a baby may require IC or HD care, and this is not available locally, every attempt should be made to facilitate safe in-utero transfer to an appropriate facility.
-Measures to optimise preterm birth should, where appropriate, be instigated prior to transfer (20).
+When it is anticipated prior to delivery that a baby may require IC or HD care and this is not available locally, every attempt should be made to facilitate safe in-utero transfer to an appropriate facility.
+Measures to optimise preterm birth should be instigated prior to transfer (23), the reasons for transfer explained to parents and appropriate information offered including directions to the receiving unit.
 Each network must have clearly established 24/7 arrangements to facilitate such transfers including opportunity for conference calls with relevant senior practitioners to formulate plans on an individual basis.
-BAPM has developed a framework for in-utero transfers to assist networks in developing such transfer arrangements (21).
+BAPM has developed a framework for in-utero transfers to assist networks in developing such transfer arrangements ^(23,24).

-- Women who are threatening preterm labour or at high risk of delivering at <27+0 weeks' gestation in a singleton pregnancy or <28 weeks' gestation for multiple pregnancies and/or predicted birth weight <800 grams as well as other women/fetuses outside of agreed pathways of care for LNUs/SCUs should be transferred antenatally to maternity units with a co-located NICU and/or neonatal surgical centre, as appropriate. - Where in-utero transfer is not possible, trusts and regional perinatal groups should review the case to look for potential avoidable/modifiable factors to improve the pathway. - Where in-utero transfer has not occurred, ex-utero transfer of these high-risk infants should follow predefined pathways with exception reporting where transfer is not felt to be necessary.
+- Women who are at risk of preterm labour <27+0 weeks' gestation in a singleton pregnancy or <28 weeks' gestation for multiple pregnancies and/or predicted birth weight <800 grams, as well as other women/fetuses outside of agreed pathways of care for LNUs/SCUs should be transferred antenatally to maternity units with a co-located NICU and/or neonatal surgical centre, as appropriate. - Every woman should be given the opportunity to discuss all places of birth including the benefits and contraindications/risks.
+Supporting informed choice is essential; when birth is booked in a midwife-led unit (MLU) or at home, information in an appropriate format must be provided to the woman and her family which provides a balanced view of the options available (25). - Where in-utero transfer is not possible, Trusts, Health Boards and regional perinatal groups should review these cases to look for potential avoidable/modifiable factors to improve the pathway. - Where in-utero transfer has not occurred, ex-utero transfer of these high-risk infants should follow predefined pathways with exception reporting where transfer is not felt to be necessary. - For the most extreme preterm births, fully informed decision making with parents should involve the most senior clinician(s) available prior to transfer as per BAPM guidance (10).